 CBD CAN REDUCE HUNGER & CRAVINGS

 How?
-For starters, it may be anti-addictive in nature.
-Obviously that has implications for those dependent on opioids or alcohol…but could it help dieters, too?
+One study described CBD as being a potential “intervention for addictive behaviors.”
+Obviously, that has implications for those dependent on opioids or alcohol…but could it help dieters, too?

 This is where CBD comes in.
-Rodent models have demonstrated again and again the plant molecule’s ability to promote neuroplasticity and literally rewire the brain.
-CBD may also promote neurogenesis or the growth of new brain cells.
-So if you’re trying to begin a new habit, CBD might be just the thing.
+Rodent models have demonstrated again and again that CBD may promote neuroplasticity and literally rewire the brain.
+Other studies say that CBD may also promote neurogenesis or the growth of new brain cells.
+If you’re trying to begin a new habit, CBD might be just the thing.

 After all, adjusting to a carb-free diet filled with eggs, butter, and heavy cream can be…strange.
 But CBD might make the transition a little easier.